Evading Shabiha death squads and other methods of trying not to die.

 Continued on the next page.

-After another nerve-racking trip huddled in the back of a truck, we reached the outskirts of the city.
+After another nerve-wracking trip huddled in the back of a truck, we reached the outskirts of the city.
 Here we waited for many hours, while helicopters circled overhead and the rebels tried to find us a way in.

 The shelling had been going on all night, and we were told there were many wounded.
 It was this we had come to report on, but with the backdrop being what it was and with the chance of being caught ever growing, we finally decided to pull out.

 Because of that, it was decided that a northern route would be safest and we set off again.
-Hurtling through the hills, we suddenly came round a bend and straight into a checkpoint.
+Hurtling through the hills, we suddenly came 'round a bend and straight into a checkpoint.
 We screeched to a halt but before we could reverse, a few screaming men dressed in black moved towards us, their guns raised.
 The FSA members in the front of the car pushed their guns lower and got out.
-We followed suit, when suddenly a volley of shots was unleashed over our heads.
+We followed suit, and suddenly a volley of shots was unleashed over our heads.
 With a feeling of absolute dread we got to our knees, convinced this was the end.

 Continued on the next page.

 In a daze, we got back into the car and made it to the mountains.
-Still quivering and hiding at the back, we got out and began to walk the few miles to the border.
+Still quivering and hiding in the back, we got out and began to walk the few miles to the border.
 There wasn’t a second that I wasn’t on edge, not one second where I could grasp quite what had just happened until we reached the border and cut our way through.